PhpCupcakeShop/Framework/README.md

 > [!CAUTION]
-> We are still in the developement phase.
+> We are still in the development phase.
 > Support Limited to None for use until version 1.0.

 # PhpCupcakeShop v0.6.1